Wednesday, November 30, 2016

 Blowthrough

-Benefit: If a spell cast by the wielder of the staff kills one or more of its targets, it immediately causes an additional 1d4 points of damage to a single target within 20 feet pf any target killed by the spell.
+Benefit: If a spell cast by the wielder of the staff kills one or more of its targets, it immediately causes an additional 1d4 points of damage to a single target within 20 feet of any target killed by the spell.
 The caster chooses this target, which must be within range of the original spell and gets a save as if he were the original target.
 This damage increases by one point for every additional element configured within the staff.
-Each time an additional element is configured, then spellcaster must select one school of magic. spells cast from those schools do not receive this bonus.
+Each time an additional element is configured, the spellcaster must select one school of magic.
+Spells cast from those schools do not receive this bonus.

 Drawback: The spellcaster must choose one of the following schools from which he can cast spells: Conjuration, Enchantment, or Illusion.
 He casts all spells from that school at -1 caster level.